 Is it hard to grow your own weed?

-To answer that question.
-Growing weed isn’t that hard but to make sure your (first) grow have the best chance of success there are three factors you cannot afford to ignore:
+Growing weed isn’t hard at all but to make sure your (first) grow have the best chance of success there are four factors you cannot afford to ignore:

 Over three-quarters of good results are down to good genetics.
 A bad grower can ruin great seeds, but even the best grower can’t turn rubbish into gold.
 This is why buying cannabis seeds from a reputable seller, such as Weedseedsexpress, is the most important place to start.
 Make sure you’re working with solid genetics.